mochang2/info-sec/info-sec-project/03-blind-sqlinjection-setting/README.md

 -----------

 ### 2. Revise posts.html and views.py
-Delete unnecessary codes and insert these codes:
+Delete unnecessary codes and insert these codes into posts.html:

     <!DOCTYPE html>
     <html>